-Leigha received her B.A. in psychology and English from the University of Rochester in 2012, and she is currently working toward her Ph.D. in developmental psychology at Penn State.
-Leigha's research interests bridge family systems and neuroscience perspectives to examine the biological underpinnings of the family's emotional climate.
-Her master's thesis examined whether the influences of both mothers' and fathers' emotional expressiveness on young children's prosocial behavior were contingent upon children's physiological regulation, and whether the effects differed for older and younger siblings within the family.
+Leigha received her B.A. in psychology and English from the University of Rochester in 2012, and she is currently a sixth-year student in developmental psychology at Penn State.
+Leigha's research interests bridge family systems and neuroscience perspectives to better understand the biological underpinnings of the family's emotional climate.
+Her master's thesis examined whether the relations between both mothers' and fathers' emotional expressiveness and young children's prosocial behavior were contingent upon children's physiological regulation, and whether the effects differed for older and younger siblings within the family.
 Her dissertation takes a multimethod approach to studying how the family contributes to children’s developing emotion regulation and attentional control and whether these processes are dependent on child temperament.
 Additionally, she is interested in examining how these mechanisms place children at risk for, or foster resilience processes against, later internalizing issues.

-Berenice Anaya received a B.A. in Psychology (2014) and a M.S. in Psychology (2016) from Western Kentucky University.
+Berenice received a B.A. in Psychology (2014) and a M.S. in Psychology (2016) from Western Kentucky University.
 For her Master’s thesis, she examined the validity of “hot” and “cool” tasks as measures of self-regulation, and how these tasks predicted future academic performance and socio-emotional competence, which play a crucial role in school readiness.
-Berenice is currently work under the mentorship of Dr. Koraly Pérez-Edgar, studying how affect, temperament, and attention interact to shape social processes.
+Berenice is currently a third-year student working under the mentorship of Dr. Koraly Pérez-Edgar, studying how affect, temperament, and attention interact to shape social processes.